Third order fiducial predictions for Drell-Yan at the LHC

 Finally, the computation presented in this letter allows us to obtain, for the first time, \ntlo{}+\ntll predictions for the kinematical distributions of the final-state leptons.
 A particularly relevant distribution is the leptonic transverse momentum, which plays a central role in the precise extraction of the $W$-boson mass at the LHC~\cite{ATLAS:2017rzl,LHCb:2021bjt}.
 Fig.~\ref{fig:ptlep} shows the differential distribution of the negatively charged lepton at three different orders, for our default value $\ptcut=0.81\,\GeV$.
 Unlike for the fiducial cross section, the inclusion of $\pt$ resummation in this observable is crucial to cure local (integrable) divergences in the spectrum due to the presence of a Sudakov shoulder~\cite{Catani:1997xc} at $p_{T}^{\ell^-} \sim \mll/2$.
-The figure shows an excellent convergence of the perturbative prediction, with residual uncertainties at \ntlo{}+\ntll of the order of a few percent to the right of the shoulder, which grow at most up to the $\mathcal{O}(5\%)$ level for $p_{T}^{\ell^-} \lesssim \mll/2$.
+The figure shows an excellent convergence of the perturbative prediction, with residual uncertainties at \ntlo{}+\ntll of the order of a few percent across the entire range.